opensecuritycontroller/opensecuritycontroller.org/gettingstarted/installing_ost.md

 8. Locate the imported image, and then click the ![](./images/openstack_plus_button.jpg) button located to the right of the image.
 Click **Next**.
 ![](./images/openstack_instance_source.jpg)
 *Launch Instance - Source*
-9. Choose the flavor `m1.large` to manage the compute size, memory, and storage capicity, and then click **Next**.
+9. Choose the flavor `m1.large` to manage the compute size, memory, and storage capacity, and then click **Next**.
 ![](./images/openstack_instance_flavor.jpg)
 *Launch Instance - Flavor*
 10. Choose a network, and then click **Next**.